adamtow/autocuts/docs/index.md

 - [Wi-Fi Triggers](https://routinehub.co/shortcut/3683): Automatically run shortcuts when you connect and disconnect from Wi-Fi networks.
 - [Autocuts Search Results on RoutineHub](https://routinehub.co/search/?q=Autocuts)

+These shortcuts require that you have Autocuts installed.
+It's recommeded to install Autocuts via the [Autocuts Suite Installer](https://routinehub.co/shortcut/3661).